OSGeo/gdal/gdal/doc/source/drivers/vector/pgeo.rst

 the default (used for Windows access to the Microsoft Access Driver).

 OGR treats all feature tables as layers.
 Most geometry types should be supported, including 3D data.
-Measures information will be discarded.
+Measure information (m value) is also supported.
 Coordinate system information should be properly associated with layers.

 Currently the OGR Personal Geodatabase driver does not take advantage of